M3TR: Temporal Retrieval Enhanced Multi-Modal Micro-video Popularity Prediction: Experiments

 \subsubsection{Hyper-Parameter Settings}

-There are some main parameters in the training process, displayed in Table \ref{tab2}.
-We adopt the Bayesian Optimization \cite{Bayes}, searching through the parameter hyper-space and find the lowest nMSE when setting [lr, batch\_size, wdecay, dropout, $\alpha$, K, S]=[1e-4, 64, 0.001, 0, 0.2, 10, 20].
-We apply the above set of parameters to acquire our result and compare MUFM with other baselines.
-Hyper-parameter optimization and sensitivity analysis will be discussed in detail in the following paragraphs.\\ \textbf{Running details:} We have set the random seed to 2024 for reproducibility.
-The best performance is achieved after 6 epochs.
+We adopt the Bayesian Optimization~\cite{Bayes}, searching through the parameter hyper-space, and find the lowest nMSE when setting [learning\_rate, batch\_size, weight\_decay, dropout, $\alpha$, K]=[1e-5, 64, 0.001, 0, 0.8, 10].
+We apply the above set of parameters to acquire our result and compare M$^3$TR with other baselines.